What is Successful Drawing?

 Successful drawing is essentially about confidence, perseverance and developing skills, all of which are greatly influenced by your attitude to what you produce.
-I meet lots of people who can draw, but they under-estimate their abilities and seem to be dismissive of their work, or they lack the confidence to see the value in their own work.
+I meet lots of people who can draw, but they under-estimate their abilities and seem to be dismissive of their own work.
+Often they lack the confidence to see the value in their own work.

 You become ‘good’ at drawing simply by drawing.
 Get a sketch book, a pencil, piece of graphite, charcoal, whatever takes your fancy, and draw.
 Here are a few ideas you might try to get started:

-1. Set time limits – complete a sketch in a maximum of 2 minutes, but don’t start by drawing an outline, start in an unusual place, for example, start at the bottom and work up, or the middle and work out.
+1. Set time limits – complete a sketch in a maximum of 2 minutes.
+Don’t start by drawing an outline.
+Start in an unusual place, for example, start at the bottom and work up, or the middle and work out.

 2. Where you would normally use a single line to create something use two and vary the lines, so one might be dark and the other light.